harisankar-krishna-swamy/vevde-security-utils/CONTRIBUTING.md

-# Contributing to Django Cacheable Model

-## Feature proposals, Bug reports
+# Contributing (Only Feature proposals, Suggestions and Bug reports)

 Open issues on GitHub.
 Always include

-1) What exists and why it needs to change.
+1) What exists and why it needs to change
-2) Try in a test environment and ideally in a separate project with this package as a dependency.
+2) Try in a test environment and ideally in a separate project with this package as a dependency
-3) List steps to reproduce issues.
+3) List steps to reproduce issues
-4) If available, provide screenshots or videos.
+4) If available, provide screenshots or videos

-## Pull requests

-Coding standards and issued guidelines/steps are mandatory to accept pull requests.
-Standard linting and formatting tools are used as listed in `.pre-commit-config.yaml`
-When in doubt follow what the surrounding code's standard does.
-As far as code goes, think in terms of

-1) Maintainability
-2) Efficiency and readability
-3) Add tests.
-Do not just tweak existing tests
+### No pull requests

+Fork is encouraged allowing this project to evolve in its own pace.